adomokos/light-service/README.md

 end
 ```

 You should test your workflow from the outside, invoking the organizer’s `call` method and verify that the data was properly created or updated in your data store.
-However, sometimes you need to zoom-into one action, and setting up the context to test it is tedious work.
+However, sometimes you need to zoom into one action, and setting up the context to test it is tedious work.
 This is where `ContextFactory` can be helpful.

 In order to test the third action `ETL::SetsUpMappingAction`, you have to have several entities in the context.
 Depending on the logic you need to write code for, this could be a lot of work.
 However, by using the `ContextFactory` in your spec, you could easily have a prepared context that’s ready for testing: